Reading candlesticks: learn how candlesticks work!

 Three white soldiers

-three white soldiersThe last bullish candlestick pattern we will discuss, is the three white soldiers pattern.
-This pattern consists of three candlesticks instead of two.
+three white soldiersThe last bullish candlestick pattern we discuss is the three white soldiers.
+This pattern also consists of three candlesticks instead of two.

-With this pattern, you see three green candlesticks with a small shadow.
-The three candlesticks open higher every time compared to the previous one.
+With this pattern, you see three green candlesticks with small shadows.
+The three candlesticks open higher than the previous one.

-This candlestick combination is a strong buy signal which shows that buyers are winning the battle.
+This candlestick combination is a strong buy signal and shows that there are buyers taking over.

-These candlesticks indicate a downward or bearish trend.
-In this situation, it can be attractive to sell.
-Here we discuss the following bearish candlesticks: the high test, bearish engulfing bar, bearish train tracks, evening star, three black crows, and the dark cloud cover.
+These candlesticks indicate a bearish or downward trend.
+In this situation, it may be attractive to sell.
+We discuss the following bearish candlesticks: the high test, bearish engulfing bar, bearish train tracks, evening star, three black crows, and the dark cloud cover.

-The colour does not matter: the point is that despite strong upward pressure, buyers have not managed to keep up with the upward trend.
-For a good high test, the moment of opening and closing must be in the bottom 1/3 of the bar.
+The color doesn’t matter: it’s about the fact that despite strong upward pressure, buyers couldn’t maintain the upward trend.
+For a good high test, the opening and closing moments should be in the bottom third of the bar.

-The upward movement has stopped and there is now a good chance that more sellers will come into play: the price will then fall further.
+The upward movement has stopped, and now there is a good chance that more sellers will come into play, causing the price to drop further.

 Bearish engulfing bar

-The first candle has a small green body followed by a longer red candlestick.
-The strength of the bearish engulfing bar increases, when the second candlestick reaches a lower value.
-The bearish engulfing bar may be a clear indication of a reversal of the general market movement.
+The first candle has a small, green body followed by a longer red candlestick.
+The strength of the bearish engulfing bar increases when the second candlestick goes much lower.
+The bearish engulfing bar can be a clear indication of a reversal of the overall market movement.

 The bearish engulfing bar is the counterpart of the bullish engulfing bar.